 General Guidelines

 - Do not pop your neck or back or pull on your head.
-This could result in the loss of your alignment or cause a new misalignment, thus requiring new x-rays.
-Repetitive popping or cracking of your spine or any joint on a daily basis can create spinal instability, arthritis and ligament damage over a long period of time.
+This could result in the loss of your alignment or cause a new misalignment, thus requiring new X-rays.
+Repetitive popping or cracking of your spine or any joint on a daily basis can create spinal instability, arthritis, and ligament damage over a long period of time.

 - Avoid sleeping in such a manner that the head and neck are not equally supported.
-For example, don’t lie on a couch using the armrest as a pillow or lying on your side holding your head up with your hands.
+For example, don’t lie on a couch using the armrest as a pillow or lie on your side holding your head up with your hands.
 This creates forces that can lead to shifting or misalignment of the spine.

 - Avoid tilting the neck back too far or for long periods of time.
 This can overcome the ability for the muscles and ligaments to hold the spine in place.

-- Do not have your hair professionally washed with your head and neck supported backwards.
+- Do not have your hair professionally washed with your head and neck supported backward.
 Hair salons frequently provide services that require their client to have their neck resting on the lip of a sink, putting force to the upper neck, especially the bone we adjust (atlas), creating the potential for misalignment.
 You can request that your hair be washed with your head and neck freely leaning forward over the sink.

 - Use caution when doing any exercises to avoid pulling/pushing to the head/neck.
-When doing sit-ups, cross your arms in front with hands on opposite shoulders rather than holding the back of the head/neck.
+When doing sit-ups, cross your arms in front with your hands on opposite shoulders rather than holding the back of the head/neck.

 - Never use the head to lift or support the body.
 Yoga and Pilates exercises are great, but avoid positions such as headstands or any other position that uses the head or neck to stabilize the body.

 - When traveling in a car or plane, make sure the neck is supported.
-A horseshoe-shaped neck pillow works the best, but a rolled up towel or cloth will work as well.
+A horseshoe-shaped neck pillow works the best, but a rolled-up towel or cloth will work as well.
 The thickness should support the neck so that the forehead is level with or slightly higher than the chin.

 Possible Reactions to the Initial Correction